Moving block

-In railway signalling, a moving block is a signalling block system where the blocks are defined in real time by computers as safe zones around each train.
-This requires both knowledge of the exact location and speed of all trains at any given time, and continual communication between the central signalling system and the train's cab signalling system.
-Moving block allows trains to run closer together (reduced headway) while maintaining required safety margins, thereby increasing the line's overall capacity.
-It may be contrasted with fixed block signalling systems.
+In railway signalling, a moving block is a signalling block system under which the "blocks", or safe zones around trains, are defined in real time by computers.
+That requires both the knowledge of the exact location and the speed of all trains at any given time, as well as continual communication between the central signalling system and the signalling system in the train cab.

+Moving block allows trains to run closer together (reduced headway) while maintaining the required safety margins, thereby increasing the line's overall capacity.
+It can be contrasted with fixed block signalling systems.

-Communications Based Train Control (CBTC) or Transmission Based Signalling (TBS) is required to detect the exact location of trains and to transmit back the permitted operating speed to enable this flexibility.
-Information about train location can be gathered through active and passive markers along the tracks, and train-borne tachometers and speedometers.
-Satellite-based systems are not used because they do not work in tunnels.
+Communications Based Train Control (CBTC) and Transmission Based Signalling (TBS) are two signalling standards that can detect the exact location of trains and transmit back the permitted operating speed to enable the required flexibility.
+The European Train Control System (ETCS) also has the technical specifications to allow moving block operations, though no system uses it currently, apart from test tracks.
+Information about train location can be gathered through active and passive markers along the tracks, as well as train-borne tachometers and speedometers.
+Satellite-based systems are not used because they cannot work in tunnels.

+Traditionally, moving block works by having a series of transponders in the rail corridor that have a known location.
+When a train travels over a transponder, it will receive the identification information allowing the train to know precisely where on the network it is.
+Because trains also have the ability to determine their own speed, that information can be combined and transmitted to the external signalling computer at a rail operations centre.

+Using a combination of time and speed, the computer can add the time since the train passed the transponder, and the speeds it has travelled at during that time, to calculate exactly where the train is, even if it is between transponders.
+That allows the signalling system to give a movement authority to a following train, right up to the rear end of the preceding train.
+As more information comes in, that movement authority can be continuously updated, thereby achieving the "moving block" concept.
+Each time a train passes a transponder, it re-calibrates the location allowing the system to retain accuracy.

+Technologically, the three most difficult parts to achieve a moving block railway system are: